Programmatically ingest data into Azure Data Explorer

 Just provide the GUID and the function is found:

-The Function is provided both Viewer and Ingestor rights:
+The Function is granted both the Viewer and the Ingestor rights:

 Now, just use another method for creating an ADX connection: